Hypfer/Valetudo/docs/_pages/general/capabilities-overview.md

 Useful if you've completely lost track of where that thing went.
 It's usually below the couch.

+## MappingPassCapability <a id="MappingPassCapability"></a>

+Some robots may allow for or even require a mapping pass instead of building the map as they go.
+This capability is used to start the mapping process.

+Don't be confused if your robot doesn't have this capability.
+Usually, they will build the map during cleanup without requiring a seperate mapping pass.

 ## MapResetCapability <a id="MapResetCapability"></a>

 This capability enables you to reset the current map.